Dr. Anthony Fauci: Coronavirus test delay not the fault of CDC or Trump

 “No, I don’t take responsibility at all because we were given a set of circumstances and we were given rules, regulations and specifications from a different time," Trump said during a news conference in the Rose Garden.
 "It wasn’t meant for this kind of an event."

-As of Tuesday, there were more than 6,300 cases recorded in the United States and 53 deaths.
+As of Tuesday, there were more than 6,300 cases recorded in the United States and nearly 100 deaths.
 To expand testing, Trump announced partnerships with American companies to make kits available.

 CLICK HERE FOR THE FOX NEWS APP